dockur/macos/readme.md

   - Start the container and connect to [port 8006](http://127.0.0.1:8006/) using your web browser.

+  - After the recovery image is downloaded, a black screen with a progress bar will appear while macOS downloads the remaining installation files.

+  - Once the download is complete, the macOS recovery menu will appear.

   - Choose `Disk Utility` and then select the largest `Apple Inc. VirtIO Block Media` disk.

   - Click the `Erase` button to format the disk to APFS, and give it any name you like.